-Embracing the ‘Social’ in Credit Union Member Service…
+Embracing the ‘Social’ in Bank & Credit Union Customer Service…

 Here are 5 tops tips to help you maximize your Social Media approach to customer service…

-Instead, why not embrace the opportunity that Social Media offers to improve your member’s experience with your Credit Union!
+Instead, why not embrace the opportunity that Social Media offers to improve your customer's experience with your Financial Institution!
 Approach these posts from a ‘we will use this experience as a learning opportunity’ perspective.
 And then do just that!!
 When negative comments WILL be a problem is when others see a pattern of poor treatment that is not changing or quickly remedied.

 Or if they are a member or former customer see if you have their contact information and send them an email or give them a call or text.
 This is the key to a successful conversion funnel.
 Following through with any and all potential leads will be the best way to tie real revenue generation back to your Social Media efforts.
 If you leave it to them to call you’ll never be able to tie that sale or lead to your Social marketing efforts, which isn’t good for determining real ROI.

 5. Be Realistic – Rome Wasn’t Built in a Day People come out of the gates with Social Media Marketing at rocket speed.
 Often clients are super psyched to have entered the 21st Century and are truly ready to revolutionize the way they do business.
 Then three or six months down the line they are still in the middle of building relationships with customers on Social Media and they may begin to lose steam.
 Don’t quit too soon!

 An 18-24 month time frame for results is a better timeline.
 Building trust with potential clients or customers is a marathon not a sprint.
 If you try to sell to people too quickly they’ll lose interest and you’ll never get them back.
 The name of the social game is to be useful and genuine and PATIENT! ☺